 Attachment Issues with Adoption

-Attachment is the process of of forming emotional bonds between parent and child.
-For healthy emotional development throughout life, the child must attach to her parents, but it is just as true that the parent has to attach to the child.
+Attachment is the process of forming emotional bonds between parent and child.
+For healthy emotional development throughout life, the child must attach to the parents; but it is just as true that the parent has to attach to the child.

 - Suggested Books on Attachment and Attachment Issues for Adoptive Parents

-Many more Creating a Family radio interviews with experts, videos, blogs, fact sheets, and Q and A’s with Experts on attachment can be found at the icons below.
+Many more Creating a Family interviews with experts, blogs, and fact sheets on attachment can be found at the icons below.